Dehydrating FAQs — Answers to Frequently Asked Questions

 Vitamin C is water-soluble.
 Dehydrating removes water, but the good news is it leaves the vitamin C behind in the fruit and sprouted grain.
 The C does not evaporate with the water.

-Vitamin A – or Beta-Carotene in plant foods, a critical anti-oxidant – is retained in dried food.
-Because it is light sensitive, dried foods rich in Vitamin A, like carrots, bell peppers and mangoes, should be stored in a dark place.
+Beta-Carotene — a critical anti-oxidant — is retained in dried food.
+Because it is light sensitive, dried foods rich in beta-Carotene, like carrots, mangoes and kale chips, should be stored in a dark place.

 Minerals in fresh fruit and vegetables — such as selenium, potassium, magnesium — are not altered when they're dried.
 Fresh-picked sun-ripened fruit from the farmer's market is rich in the sodium your nerves and joints are starved of.
 Dehydrating gives you a year-round balance of minerals.